 Hands down, El Escambron is the prettiest beach in San Juan.
 The sand is white, the water is clear, and there are beautiful palm trees swaying as far as you can see.

 What part of San Juan has the best beaches?

 Puerta de Tierra, between Old San Juan and Condado, is the area with the best beaches in San Juan.

 Yes, there are swimmable beaches in San Juan.
 El Escambron and Playita Condado are both protected by coral reefs and are perfect to swim in because the water is calm.
 Condado usually has strong rip currents and it’s not safe to swim in.

 No matter what type of beach day you are looking for in San Juan, you will be able to find a beah that can give you exactly what you are looking for.

-There are different options all over San Juan, but I believe the best beaches in San Juan are El Escambron, Playita Condado, and Condado.
-And right next door in Carolina, Isla Verde and Carolina are the best options.
+There are different options all over San Juan, but I believe the best beaches in San Juan are El Escambron, Playita Condado, El Ultimo Trolley, and Condado.
+And right next door, Carolina Beach is another great option.

 I hope that my guide helped you choose which beach you will be visiting during your time in San Juan!